Center (gridiron football)

+During the period of the one-platoon system, centers frequently played defensively as "middle guards", off the opposing center on the opposite side of the line as with a modern nose tackle.
+Others played off the defensive line of scrimmage as linebackers.

 Roles

 The center's first role is to pass the football to the quarterback.
 This exchange is called a snap.
 Most offensive schemes make adjustments based on how the defensive line and linebackers align themselves in relation to the offensive line, and what gaps they line up in.
-Because the center has an ideal view of the defensive formation before the snap, he typically makes the first line call.
-This call is typically based on the position of the defensive linemen or linebackers in his gaps (0i-1i), most subsequent adjustments are dependent on this call.
+Because the center has an ideal view of the defensive formation before the snap, they typically make the first line call.
+This call is typically based on the position of the defensive linemen or linebackers in their gaps (0i-1i), most subsequent adjustments are dependent on this call.
 In some cases, the center may call an adjustment for the entire offensive line.
 This was taken to an extreme by the Indianapolis Colts in the early 21st century, with center Jeff Saturday having equal say with quarterback Peyton Manning in play calling, including audibles.
-The center is therefore usually the most intelligent player on the offensive line; intelligence is critical to a center's success.
+The center is therefore usually the most intelligent player on the offensive line.

 After the snap, the center performs blocking assignments.
 The blocking assignments vary by offense but typically consist of the following: